system76/docs/_articles/switch-from-macos-to-popos.md

 ![flatpak](/images/pop-os-screenshots/flatpak-example.png)

-Applications are managed similarly in Pop!\_OS.
+In Pop!\_OS.
 The Pop!\_Shop functions as an app store.
-The Pop!\_Shop highlights popular applications and lets you install them with just a click and your password.
+The Pop!\_Shop highlights popular applications and lets users install them with a click and password authentication.

-Debian/Ubuntu based distributions like Pop!\_OS can also install applications from .deb files.
+Debian/Ubuntu based distributions like Pop!\_OS can install applications from .deb files.
 These files function like .dmg files on macOS; opening a downloaded .deb file launches the installer program "Eddy" and puts the installed application in the correct folder.

-Since 20.04, The Pop!\_Shop has also offered the ability to install flatpak versions of apps instead of, or alongside .deb files.
+Since 20.04, The Pop!\_Shop has offered the ability to install flatpak versions of apps instead of, or alongside .deb files.
 Flatpaks are self-contained (or containerized) versions of apps that hold everything that program needs in one package.
-This allows you to run multiple versions of an application, and for the application to be reasonably separated from the rest of the OS.
+This allows you to run multiple versions of an application, and for the application to be sand-boxed from the main OS.

 [Return to Table of Contents](#Contents)